anhnguyendepocen/APB2019/BayesianModels.md

 - Do we expect that one dice roll is independent of the one prior to it?
 - Do we assume the probability of observing a 0 state at a tip is independent of state 0 being at its parent node?
+  - Does OR feel right for this situation?

 Dice Rolling Activity: Non-Independence
 ========================================================